-(±)16-HDHA is supplied as a solution in ethanol.
-To change the solvent, evaporate the ethanol under a gentle stream of nitrogen and immediately add the solvent of choice.
-Solvents such as DMSO and dimethyl formamide purged with an inert gas can be used. (±)16-HDHA is miscible in these solvents.
+(±)20-HDHA is supplied as a solution in ethanol.
+To change the solvent, simply evaporate the ethanol under a gentle stream of nitrogen and immediately add the solvent of choice.
+Solvents such as DMSO and dimethyl formamide purged with an inert gas can be used. (±)20-HDHA is miscible in these solvents.

 Further dilutions of the stock solution into aqueous buffers or isotonic saline should be made prior to performing biological experiments.
 Ensure that the residual amount of organic solvent is insignificant, since organic solvents may have physiological effects at low concentrations.
-If an organic solvent-free solution of (±)16-HDHA is needed, it can be prepared by evaporating the ethanol and directly dissolving the neat oil in aqueous buffers.
-The solubility of (±)16-HDHA in PBS, pH 7.2, is approximately 0.8 mg/ml.
-For greater aqueous solubility, (±)16-HDHA can be directly dissolved in 0.1 M Na2CO3 (solubility of 2 mg/ml) and then diluted with PBS (pH 7.2) to achieve the desired concentration or pH.
+If an organic solvent-free solution of (±)20-HDHA is needed, it can be prepared by evaporating the ethanol and directly dissolving the neat oil in aqueous buffers.
+The solubility of (±)20-HDHA in PBS (pH 7.2) is approximately 0.8 mg/ml.
 We do not recommend storing the aqueous solution for more than one day.